gootools/solana-statecharts/README.md

 }
 ```

-Visually that would look something like this
+Visually that would look something like this, _note how it's not possible to click on actions at certain times.
+You can't invoke createCheck after a check has been created for instance._

 ![state animation](https://user-images.githubusercontent.com/601961/121813987-9ac0f700-cc66-11eb-9833-9b8237fd2377.gif)